📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstracts are not currently available in GtR for all funded research.
 This is normally because the abstract was not required at the time of proposal submission, but may be because it included sensitive information such as personal details.

 Description We have demonstrated through laboratory and field experiments, backed up with numerical modelling, that Self-Potential (SP), an electrical signal generated by the movement of a salt water - freshwater interface, can provide a percursor for saline intrusion.
 In particular, we have shown that changes in SP profiles in boreholes are an important way of detecting this effect.
-This has been confirmed through achieving one of the key objectives of the project, which was to add contaminant transport and an electrical model to the dynamic grid meshing code IC-FERST.
+This has been confirmed through achieving one of the key objectives of the project, which was adding contaminant transport (Hamzaloo et al., 2022) and an electrical model to the dynamic grid meshing code IC-FERST.
+We have show how SP measurements taken at the breach site on Benone Strand, near Magilligan Point, in Northern Ireland, show tidal forcing signals.
+This is the second site in the UK where such signals have been detected (Rowan et al., 2024).
+The results also showed a new feature that hadn't been previously observed, which was the effects of storm surges on SP measurements.
+This outcome has demonstrated another use for SP measurements in coastal areas.

 Sectors Environment